polkadot-developers/polkadot-docs/infrastructure/validators/offenses-slashes.md

 offense.
 Disabling is further divided into:

-- On-chain disabling lasts for a whole era and stops validators from block authoring, backing, and initiating a dispute.
+- On-chain disabling lasts for a whole era and stops validators from block authoring, backing, and initiating a dispute
-- Off-chain disabling lasts for a session, is caused by losing a dispute, and stops validators from initiating a dispute.
+- Off-chain disabling lasts for a session, is caused by losing a dispute, and stops validators from initiating a dispute

 Off-chain disabling is always a lower priority than on-chain disabling.
 Off-chain disabling prioritizes disabling first backers and then approval checkers.